- Date:

 2. Risk assessment of plant and equipment

-The principal and/or their delegate are to ensure that a risk assessment is completed and documented in the Plant and equipment risk management form or equivalent.
+The principal and/or their delegate are to ensure that a risk assessment is completed and documented in the Plant and equipment risk management form (DOCX)(opens in a new window) or equivalent.
 A risk assessment should be completed for each identified hazardous item of plant and equipment in consultation with:

 - HSR